timoconnnor/PortfolioOptimization/README.md

 ## Overview

 My portfolio optimization tool harnesses the power of Mean-Variance Optimization (MVO) to optimize your stock portfolio allocation.
 By intelligently balancing risk and return, my tool empowers you to achieve optimal diversification and enhance your investment performance.
-The tool specifically focuses on companies listed in the NASDAQ 500, ensuring that your portfolio optimization is based on a carefully selected subset of stocks representing a diverse range of industries and sectors.
-This targeted approach enables you to make informed investment decisions tailored to the composition of the NASDAQ 500 index.
+The tool specifically focuses on companies listed in the S&P 500, ensuring that your portfolio optimization is based on a carefully selected subset of stocks representing a diverse range of industries and sectors.
+This targeted approach enables you to make informed investment decisions tailored to the composition of the S&P 500 index.

 ## Key Features